 The proximity of the proposal to any environmentally sensitive areas should be shown on a map of suitable scale.
-Attachment 2 provides a listing of some sensitive areas that may be encountered.
 This section of the EIS should then identify whether any of those environmentally sensitive areas could be affected, directly and indirectly, by the proposal.